RolandKarb/RolandKarb/README.md

 ### Hi there 👋
-- 🔭 I’m currently working as a system analyst in the automotive field
+- 🔭 I’m currently working as a systems engineer
 - 🌱 I’m currently learning software engineering
 - 👯 I’m looking to collaborate on topics related to engineering
 <!--